phreppo/parallellisp/README.md

 ### Parallelism support: { }

 To ask for parallel argument evaluation to the runtime system just use `{}` instead of normal brackets.
-For example, to calculate the Fibonacci number define:
+For example, to define the Fibonacci's function write:

 ```lisp
 (defun p-fib (n)